alt-shiftov/Houdini-Snippets/README.md

 <br> <img src="readme_images/fuse_generate_fuse_extract.jpg" width=400px>
 ## Deformation and Skeleton Export

-- **RBD to FBX**: Converts rigid animation into skeletal animation.
-Can be exported into FBX format.
-Useful for
+- **RBD to FBX**: Converts rigid body animations into skeletal animations, allowing export in FBX format.
+This is useful for transferring RBD simulations into skeletal animations for game engines.
-  <br> ADD GIF  <br>

-- **Deform to FBX**: Converts deforming geometry into skeletal animation.
-Can be exported to FBX format.
-Useful for deforming simulations from vellum.
-Supports tearing cloth simulation from vellum.
-Able to work with multiple pieces.
+- **Deform to FBX**: Converts deforming geometry into skeletal animations, exportable in FBX format.
+Ideal for simulations such as cloth or soft bodies, with support for tearing cloth from Vellum.
+It can handle multiple pieces and offers four capture methods.
- <br> ADD GIF  <br>

-- **Wire To FBX** :  Converts wire simulations from Vellum into skeletal animation, which can be exported in FBX format.
-This node supports both standard and broken wires.
-Able to work wih multiple separate wires.
-Multiple Capture methods.
+- **Wire to FBX**: Converts wire simulations from Vellum into skeletal animations for export in FBX format.
+Useful for wires, hair, string, and similar simulations.
+This node supports both intact and broken wires and works with multiple separate wires.
+Offers three capture methods.
- <br> ADD GIF  <br>

 - <img src="readme_images/icons/bonedeform.svg" width=20px> **pCapt to boneCapt**: Converts point capture data to bone capture data (*@pCaptPts* to *@boneCapture*).
 This node allows to generate capture data between geometry and a skeleton using Point Deform, then convert it to **bone capture deformation**.
 Result will be work with the **Bone Deform** node.
 <br><img src="readme_images/pointCapture to Bone Capture.jpg" width=450px><br>